mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 verse="Malachi 1:6"
 %}

+{% include verse.html
+text="I will tell of the decree of YHWH: He said to me, You are my son; today I have begotten you." verse="Psalm 2:7"
+%}

+It seems that YHWH is the one who begets the Son.
 Is that the full story, though?

 ## The First and the Last?